dqb5ee/loveboat/README.md

 # loveboat
-A simple demo for class
+A simple demo repo for class